Pact of Misenum

-Ventidius therefore arrived in Syria/Phoenicia in the fall of 39 BC, after which Octavius, Mark Antony, and the Roman Senate appointed Herod as king of Judea, so that he could go to join Ventidius in Syria and raise an army from his own countrymen to aid the Romans in their war against the Parthians.
+Ventidius therefore arrived in Syria/Phoenicia in the fall of 39 BC, after which Octavian, Mark Antony, and the Roman Senate appointed Herod as king of Judea, so that he could go to join Ventidius in Syria and raise an army from his own countrymen to aid the Romans in their war against the Parthians.
 The Pact of Misenum, along with the career of Publius Ventidius, is therefore important in dating the appointment of Herod as king of Judea sometime in the fall of 39 BC, not a year earlier (fall 40 BC) as in the old 'consensus' chronology of Emil Schürer.
 Herod could not have gone to his homeland to raise an army before Ventidius, and his Roman army, were there, in the fall of 39 BC, to aid him in his struggle against the Parthians and their surrogate in Jerusalem, Antigonus.
 There was no delay of a year between Herod's appointment and his departure for Syria, where he met Ventidius, as maintained by Schürer to maintain his problematic Herodian chronology.
 Josephus (Ant.
-14.387/14.14.5) says that Herod, during his time of meeting with Octavius, Mark Antony, and the Roman Senate, was in Rome only seven days, after which he hurriedly left for Syria/Phoenicia, where he met Ventidius, who was already there (Ant.
+14.387/14.14.5) says that Herod, during his time of meeting with Octavian, Mark Antony, and the Roman Senate, was in Rome only seven days, after which he hurriedly left for Syria/Phoenicia, where he met Ventidius, who was already there (Ant.
 14.394/14.15.1).
 Herod was in a hurry to sail from Rome immediately after his appointment by the Senate, not only to raise an army against his opponent Antigonus, but also to relieve his fiancée Mariamne and his other relatives who were besieged in Masada.
 Herod's appointment as de jure king by the Roman Senate must have occurred after the Treaty of Misenum (August 39 BC), not a year earlier as maintained by Schürer.
 The proper dating of the Treaty of Misenum is therefore important, not only in the history of Rome, but also in determining the correct chronology for the history of Judea in the time of Herod the Great.